mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

 **Change VMs hostname:**

-Back to the command line, run these commands
+Back to the terminal window, run these commands

 `sudo hostname cdh4`